By Mel Wilson, NASW Senior Policy Consultant

 Increasingly, U.S. criminal justice systems have become the first responders to individuals living with mental illness and substance use disorders (SUD).
 More than ever, jails and prisons are expected to provide appropriate services and treatment for the growing populations they serve.

-For that reason, the Consensus Workgroup on Behavioral Health Issues in the Criminal Justice System came together to develop policy recommendations to the new Trump Administration and the 116th Congress for improving behavioral health policies and procedures.
+For that reason, the Consensus Workgroup on Behavioral Health Issues in the Criminal Justice System came together to develop policy recommendations to the Trump Administration and the 116th Congress for improving behavioral health policies and procedures.

 The Consensus Workgroup on Behavioral Health Issues in the Criminal Justice System includes national organizations representing individuals with behavioral health needs and their families, providers, correctional systems and administrators, criminal justice reformers, state and local governments, state and local program directors and researchers.
 Participating organizations recognize that the intersection of behavioral health issues and criminal justice necessitates coordinated, collaborative, and sustained efforts, so we formed a workgroup to find consensus.